Your Health

 WHAT ARE SOME TIPS FOR SENIOR CITIZENS LIVING ON THEIR OWN TO STAY HAPPY AND HEALTHY?

-There are many things you can do to stay happy and healthy s a senior citizen living alone.
+There are many things you can do to stay happy and healthy as senior citizen living alone.
 First, try to make friends wherever you go.
 Socializing with other people can help you feel less lonely and can also give you the chance to meet new people.

 Another thing you can do is volunteer at a local organization or community center.
 This can give you a sense of purpose and give you something to look forward to each day.
 Additionally, volunteering can help you make new friends and connections in your community.